What it Costs

 As a fee-only financial planning firm, we work in a niche of the finance industry.
 We are an independent firm whose entire focus is always on the client, and what is best for them.

 As such, the only compensation we receive is directly from our clients.
 We do not receive commissions, referral fees, or third-party incentives of any kind, and our transparency means clients will always know the cost before they start the process.
-We determine your fee based off a transparent and upfront income and net worth calculation along with a cost-benefit analysis to determine if the services we provide will be of value to you.
-Our minimum fees are below:
+We do not charge a separate fee for investment management and our agreeements include tax preparation and audit representation.
+It is not a requirement that we prepare your tax return, however, we find most clients find it to be of significant benefit.
+We determine your fee based off a transparent and upfront income and net worth calculation.
+Our minimum fee is $5,000 ($1,250 per quarter).

-Let’s compare the above listed financial planning fees to other services and material items commonly purchased:
+Let’s compare the above listed financial planning fee to other services and items commonly purchased:

 |Realtor||5-7% commission.
 Selling a $300,000 home may cost $15,000 to $21,000.|

 |Family Law Attorney||Approximate retainer is $2,000-$3,000 with an hourly rate of $200-$300|

 |Financial Advisor that charges an AUM (Assets under Management)||.5-2% of investment assets (may not include comprehensive planning advice)|

 |Financial Advisor that charges by the hour||$150-$300/ hour|